JuliaActuary/JuliaActuary.org/JuliaActuary/blog/julia-actuaries.md

 - Directly call and use R and Python code/packages with the `PyCall` and `RCall` packages
 - Error messages are helpful and tell you *what line* the error came from, not just what the error is

- For the power-users, advanced features are easily accessible: parallel programming, broadcasting, types, interfaces, metaprogramming, and more.
+For  power-users, advanced features are easily accessible: parallel programming, broadcasting, types, interfaces, metaprogramming, and more.

 These are some of the things that make Julia one of the world's most loved languages on the [StackOverflow Developer Survey](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages).